 Satellite Internet Specialist System

-Finally, you can opt for a specialist system and have a satellite internet installed on your motorhome or campervan.
+You can opt for a specialist system and have a satellite internet installed on your motorhome or campervan.
 This is also called a Broadband Global Area Network (BGAN) system and works by using terminals which can give you internet access in remote locations as long as they have a line of sight to the satellite in orbit above.
-This is a much more expensive option and the satellite performance can be very slow, although SpaceX, launched by Elon Musk, Founder of Tesla, has recently launched a great number of satellites with the aim of improving the network, so keep watching this space.
+This is a much more expensive option and the satellite performance can be very slow, however, Elon Musk’s SpaceX project has recently launched a huge number of satellites with the aim of improving the network, so keep watching this space.

 Wifi Signal Boosters

 The first three options above require a good mobile telephone system to be available such as 2G, 3G, 4G and 5G.
-If you have a weak connection in your area or the country you intend to visit you can use a wifi signal booster such as this one.
+If you have a weak connection in your area or the country you intend to visit you can use a wifi signal booster such as the one linked here.
 There are many options available but this one has good reviews.